This page contains affiliate links. Please read our disclosure for more info.

 Chiang Mai, Thailand

 Last time we rented an apartment in Chiang Mai two years ago we had a frustrating week long search but this time we were better prepared.
 We had a more realistic budget for our requirements (one bedroom, kitchen) and knew that it was easier to get an agent to help us find a place.
 We booked a hotel for the first few nights and a few days before we arrived emailed a number of agents to see what they had available for our requirements.
-We received responses from Sathioga, Chiang Mai Properties, Perfect Homes, Open Realty, Chiang Mai House, and Roberta Thitathan, an independent American agent who had helped one of our readers find a place.
+We received responses from Sathioga, Chiang Mai Properties, Perfect Homes, Open Realty, Chiang Mai House, and Roberta Thitathan, an independent American agent who had helped one of our readers find a place (update: she is no longer working in real estate).
 I also emailed a few serviced apartment buildings (The Opium and Anunyapham) and responded to some ads on Citylife’s classifieds.

 The best options available were with Roberta and Sathioga so we set up viewings.
 Thankfully we had a much easier search this time and the first place we saw was where we ended up living.
 Houses in Chiang Mai are usually only available for a year rental but Roberta happened to find us a house that had been rented for the family of our neighbours who had delayed their plans of moving to Thailand for a few months.
 It worked out perfectly for us and we ended up with a spacious, modern two bedroom house in a quiet (except for occasional planes), leafy area only 15 minutes walk from the cool Nimmanhaemin Rd area.